Research

 Effective Tax Rates and Firm Size

-(with Pierre Bachas, Anne Brockmeyer and Roel Dom)
+(with Pierre Bachas, Anne Brockmeyer and Roel Dom) R&R Journal of Public Economics

 Presented at the 4th World Bank Tax Conference (Video), the 2022 Annual Congress of the IIPF, and the PSE workshop in International Trade.
 Coverage from UCL Stone Centre.
 Replication code here.